Karitham/handlergen/README.md

 # HandlerGen

+## Notice

+If you happen to stumble on this, it is barely functional, and unmaintained.
+My effort goes in favor of <https://github.com/discord-gophers/goapi-gen>, which fullfills my goals and ideas, and has more traction.

+## Description

 A go net/http HandlerFunc code generator.
 Parses all your args and give them to you as function arguments, which you can then validate and use.

 ## Features